A topic from the subject of Analytical Chemistry in Chemistry.

 Objective:

-To determine the concentration of chloride ions in water using a titration method.
+To determine the concentration of chloride ions in a water sample using a titration method (Mohr method).

 Materials: